01 of 09

 You can also join all the other star-struck tourists scanning the Hollywood Walk of Fame for their favorite stars' names and pose for pics with Batman, Wonder Woman, and all the other film character look-alikes hanging out along the boulevard.
 In the Chinese Theater courtyard, even the most indifferent kids end up sticking their feet in someone's shoe prints or grabbing friends to point out a favorite film idol's signature.

-Kids may also like some of the touristy attractions, like Ripley's Believe It or Not, Guinness World Records museum or Madame Tussaud's wax museum.
+Kids may also like some of the tourist attractions, like Ripley's Believe It or Not, Guinness World Records Museum, or Madame Tussaud's wax museum.

 A Night at the Movies

 Normally, taking the kids to the movies while on vacation would be boring, but the El Capitan Theatre is a don't-miss destination.
 It's a classic, gorgeous movie palace built in 1926.
 Because it's owned by Disney, the films are always family-friendly and they sometimes do sing-along versions of classic Disney films.

 Inside, you'll see a live stage show and get a chance to gawk at the gorgeous surroundings before the show starts.
 Then a real, velvet, swishy curtain goes up, starting the show with real a dramatic flair.
 For all of its old-fashioned look, the movie experience is purely modern, with a Dolby ATMOS sound system featuring over 100 speakers, super-bright digital projection, and ultra-realistic digital 3D.

 After the film ends, your family can head upstairs to the Hall of Fame, which features photos, props, and costumes from movie premieres held at the theater.
 Ranging from Citizen Kane to Marvel's Avengers, there is a little bit of Hollywood magic here to impress a movie fan of any age.

 Finally, you can end the night on a sweet note with a visit to the Ghirardelli soda fountain and chocolate shop right next door.